open-contracting/standard-maintenance-scripts/README.md

 ### extension-schema.json

 This repository holds `extension-schema.json` against which each extension's `extension.json` is tested.
-The schema is documented in [standard_extension_template](https://github.com/open-contracting/standard_extension_template#extensionjson), and should be largely the same as [`entry-schema.json`](https://github.com/open-contracting/extension_registry/blob/master/entry-schema.json), which is documented in [extension_registry](https://github.com/open-contracting/extension_registry#entryjson).
+The schema is documented in [standard_extension_template](https://github.com/open-contracting/standard_extension_template#extensionjson).
+It should largely be the same as [`entry-schema.json`](https://github.com/open-contracting/extension_registry/blob/master/entry-schema.json), documented in [extension_registry](https://github.com/open-contracting/extension_registry#entryjson).

 If changes are made to `extension-schema.json`, changes may be needed to: